 Fuck.
 Peter ground his teeth.
 Nearly everyone here was tripping balls—this was an awesome chance to stoke their collective defiance.
 Not only that, but he was also on the clock; once ANOS realized their kids had gotten dosed, they’d spike the air with an aggressive counteragent.

 “Wait.”
 He scanned her setup, looking for a cup.
 “You drink any punch?”

 She didn’t look up.
 “Nope.
 Why?”

 He cleared his throat.
 “Um, no reason.
 Hey, I think I have something you might be interes—.”

 “I’m working, Peter.
 We’ll talk tomorrow.”

 “Check it out.”
-He held up a baggie containing three smiley-faced tablets.
+He held up a baggie containing some smiley-faced tablets.
 “Enlightenment in a pill.”

 She flipped her head, clearing hair from her lashes.
 “You know I work in nightclubs, right?
 I’ve had custom-made Molly that’s—” Her mouth dropped open.
 “Is that double O negative?”